 Can you lose hanging belly fat without surgery?

 Many people have no idea what is a hanging belly.
 They have the assumption that it is mostly fat; by burning fat, you’ll lose the apron belly.

 There are specific sites out there promoting diet and exercise to remove the excess skin.
 I think they are misinformed because doing so only makes the skin stand out.

 To answer the questions, “can you lose hanging belly fat without surgery?”
 Or, “how to get rid of apron belly without surgery?”
 Apron belly, hanging belly, maiden’s pouch is all the same thing.
 It is an excess skin hanging over your genitals.

 It took some research and I can finally say that the answer is no. The only way you can lose an excessive belly hang is through surgery.

-To give you context for the following example, a woman, 45 years of age, asked the medical board of doctors.
+A woman, 45 years of age, asked the medical board of doctors the following question: